simonmichael/hledger_site/src/install.md

 ./build.sh
 </div>

-This will build the image tagged `hledger` with just the latest binaries inside.
+(This will build the image tagged `hledger` with just the latest binaries inside.
-If you want to keep all the build artifacts and use the resulting image for hledger development, run `./build-dev.sh` instead.
+If you want to keep all the build artifacts and use the resulting image for hledger development, run `./build-dev.sh` instead.)

+## Pre-flight checks

-## Check your PATH
+### Check your PATH

 After building/installing, you may see a message about where the executables were installed.
 Eg: